 The telemedicine service will allow care home staff and residents to directly call a specialist clinical team at the Royal Hampshire County Hospital (Winchester), and vice versa, for instant advice.
 In the future this will also include the option to video call.
 This quick, personalised care will mean that more elderly people will be able to get the care they need in the safety and comfort of their own home.

-The hospital hub will be located near to the Emergency Department and will provide specialist advice to homes 24 hours a day, 7 days a week.
+The hospital hub will be located near to the Emergency Department and will provide specialist advice to homes between 8 am and 8 pm, 7 days a week.
+Once more staff have been recruited it will offer a 24/7 service.
 All care or nursing homes in the Mid and North Hampshire areas (which includes Winchester, Andover and Basingstoke), as well as all Hampshire County Council run homes, will be able to take part.
 Initially the service will be for individuals and care homes, but as it matures, loved ones who may be far away will also be able to participate in the calls.